 Mining Stocks Are Speculations

 Mining stocks are an entirely different "investment animal."
-You're buying shares in companies who explore for and/or produce precious and base metals.
-Miners have many inherent risks to overcome, which the metal held in your hand, by virtue of having being refined, has already put behind it.
+You're buying shares in companies that explore for and/or produce precious and base metals.
+Miners have many inherent risks to overcome, which the metal held in your hand, by having been refined, has already put behind it.

 You should also answer these fundamental questions before deciding whether or not to include miners and metals in your investment mix.
 What are your financial goals?
 How much risk are you willing to take?
 How much time can you spend on the "care and maintenance" of your "garden" of stocks?

 They can't simply be purchased and placed in a drawer somewhere.
 Here are just a few of real-life, high-to-low ranges, stated in U.S. dollars, of share prices for several well-run, profitable miners during the cyclical bear market lasting from mid-2011 to late-2015 – $19 down to $7; $10.30 to $0.28; $43 to $5.38; $13 to $1; $36 fell to $3.30.

 And did I mention that scores of other companies either reverse-split 20 (or 100):1... or simply went bankrupt?

 Why I Hold Mining Stocks and Why, Perhaps, You Should Not